-Her latest book is a collection of articles about the advent of “green imperialism” as a fourth industrial revolution — i.e. the global transition to 100 per cent renewable energy — and the exploitation of our youth to advance its cause, e.g. teens Greta Thunberg and Jamie Margolin.
+Her latest book is a collection of articles about the advent of “green imperialism” as a fourth industrial revolution, that is, the global transition to 100 per cent renewable energy and the exploitation of our youth to advance its cause, for example, teens Greta Thunberg and Jamie Margolin.

 The book is written in the mould of a JFK (President John F. Kennedy) conspiracy theory, but instead of who killed JFK, Morningstar takes aim at the conglomerate of green actors and organisations that covertly hijacked the grassroots climate change movement purely for reasons of profit.

 As Morningstar writes: “What is never discussed in regards to the so-called “clean energy revolution” is that its existence is wholly dependent on “green” imperialism — the latter term being synonymous with blood.”

 Historically, colonialism, and thus the oppression and exploitation of peoples and their lands, are driven by imperialism, the fundamental form of oppression, which usually results in tyranny and bloodshed.

 The inference that the “clean energy revolution” could be viewed in this way is arguably overdone but can be appreciated in the context of an era dominated by populism, conspiracy theories, and a global capitalist economic system supposedly in the throes of collapse.

 Money-grubbing green capitalists: the orchestrators